hacks-guide/Guide_Vita/docs/creating-an-internal-memory-card.md

 You should now have a 1GB internal partition on your device.
 You can verify this by opening the Settings application and navigating to `System` -> `System Information`.

-Now, you can go back to <router-link to="using-henlo">Using HENlo</router-link> and follow the guide as normal.
+Now, you can go back to [Using HENlo](using-henlo) and follow the guide as normal.